ruizdani301/crehana-test/DECISION_LOG.md

 ## 1. Code Formatter: **Black**

-We chose **Black** as the code formatter to keep a uniform, clean, and readable structure throughout the project, making collaboration between developers easier.
+**Black** and **flake8** as the code formatter, vulnerability and style reviewer to keep a uniform, clean, and readable structure throughout the project, making collaboration between developers easier.

 ---